 Farmer began exhibiting shortly out of school and, almost immediately, started taking galleries apart.
 He pierced the walls of Vancouver’s Or Gallery in 1996 and strung lights through the holes to give the space a celestial effect.
 A black steel fireplace suspended in a 2005 exhibition at the Power Plant in Toronto fed a flue up through a cored-out portion of the cement ceiling.
 Walls that had never been touched at the Vancouver Art Gallery were taken out for his 2015 retrospective.
 “He’s somebody who has spatial ambition,” says Kitty Scott, a curator at the Art Gallery of Ontario, who oversaw the Venice piece and has worked with Farmer for twenty years.
 “He was always moving into places where maybe he shouldn’t necessarily be.”
 At the VAG, Farmer also avoided the customary exhibition tour: docents brought visitors down into the catacombs of the building—a former courthouse—to explore the archives, a frequent source of inspiration for the artist.
 “It’s always a new way of doing things with Geoffrey, so nothing is standard,” Daina Augaitis, chief curator at the VAG, tells me.

 The NGC’s team initially suggested to Farmer that they could start preparing for the planned refurbishment of the Venice pavilion by deconstructing a few portions of it during his project.
 Maybe they could take away a little glass, they thought, or remove some of the interior.
 Farmer wanted to go further: he wouldn’t just make sculpture—he would make the pavilion disappear.
-“He actually pushed us on it,” says Gordon Filewych, the architect leading the refurbishment.
+“He actually pushed us on it,” says Gordon Filewych, the project designer for the refurbishment.
 “We told him what we thought was possible, and he said, ‘Well, can we take most of the roof off?
 Can we take the facade off?’”
 In a handful of months, while at the same time trying to negotiate draconian Venetian heritage regulations, Farmer and the NGC’s team equipped the pavilion—a space without so much as a toilet—with an invisible water reservoir, a pump room, and a complex water-control system.
 While plans for the site were being developed, Farmer headed to the Kunstgiesserei, a famed foundry in St. Gallen, Switzerland.
 Nine months went into perfecting each of the installation’s sculptures.
 When the holes drilled into the brass wooden planks were first tested, the water pressure was too low, resulting in a clean stream—unacceptable.
 The holes were reshaped, welded in a jagged, organic fashion, so the streams of water travelled along in varied paths.
 Nothing was standard, and nothing was overlooked.
 “I think it’s the best Canadian Pavilion ever,” Berlin-based Canadian artist AA Bronson told me after seeing Farmer’s work.
 It was certainly the best attended—a record 41,770 people visited the site in May.

 Under one of the trees in A Way Out of the Mirror, an aluminum sculpture of a crumpled duvet lies heaped on the ground.
 There are no clues about its meaning, with the exception of one sentence in Farmer’s poetic, elliptical exhibition text: “A duvet freshly slept in by Karl after an LSD trip in the rock formations of the Maggi River, I had to drive us to the airport the next day.”
 The text feels like an intimate admission, until you realize that none of the particulars have been given away.
 Who is Karl?
 When did they do LSD?
 Why does the duvet matter?
 It sums up the organizing principle of the piece, which layers autobiographical details that feel revealing, but keeps the fully fleshed-out stories just beyond reach.
 Farmer may have entered the world at large, but his own world, for the time being, remains just out of view.